aspose-note/Aspose.Note-Reference-Tutorials/note/english/net/attachments/attach-file-by-path/_index.md

 ### Q3: Does Aspose.Note for .NET require a license for commercial use?

 A3: Yes, you need to acquire a license for commercial use of Aspose.Note for .NET.
-You can obtain a license from the [purchase page](https://purchase.aspose.com/buy).
+You can obtain a license from the [Aspose.Note purchase page](https://purchase.aspose.com/buy).

 ### Q4: Is there a free trial available for Aspose.Note for .NET?

-A4: Yes, you can avail of a free trial of Aspose.Note for .NET from the [trial page](https://releases.aspose.com/).
+A4: Yes, you can avail of a free trial of Aspose.Note for .NET from the [Aspose.Note trial page](https://releases.aspose.com/).

 ### Q5: Where can I seek support for Aspose.Note for .NET?

-A5: You can seek support from the Aspose.Note community forums [here](https://forum.aspose.com/c/note/28).
+A5: You can seek support from the Aspose.Note community forums at the [Aspose.Note community forums](https://forum.aspose.com/c/note/28).

 ---